SanjayKumar-KS/Cybersecurity-Simulation-for-Autonomous-Vehicles-/README.md

-Developed Simuhack, a high-fidelity simulation framework, addressing 90%+ of identified attack scenarios in autonomous vehicle systems.
+1)Developed Simuhack, a high-fidelity simulation framework, addressing 90%+ of identified attack scenarios in autonomous vehicle systems.

-Simulated real-world attack scenarios such as GPS spoofing and V2X communication breaches, reducing vulnerabilities by over 80% through proactive defenses.
+2)Simulated real-world attack scenarios such as GPS spoofing and V2X communication breaches, reducing vulnerabilities by over 80% through proactive defenses.

-Enhanced AV system security and reliability, enabling safer deployment and reducing potential navigation failures by up to 70%.
+3)Enhanced AV system security and reliability, enabling safer deployment and reducing potential navigation failures by up to 70%.

-Provided researchers and developers with tools to increase efficiency in testing and modeling cybersecurity threats by 50%, improving the overall development process.
+4)Provided researchers and developers with tools to increase efficiency in testing and modeling cybersecurity threats by 50%, improving the overall development process.